 This is a practical article.
 I am not discussing the essence of being a Ranger, what type of soul or spirit it takes to pass RASP, or what the cadre are looking for in a potential candidate.
 This is an outline of the qualifications to become a U.S. Army Ranger, assigned to the 75th Ranger Regiment.
 Though articles like this have been written in the past, time passes and people forget.
 That might not seem like a big deal, but it can be if there is confusion and someone is getting “called out,” or accused of stolen valor.

 The Ranger Assessment and Selection Program (RASP) is the selection process to become a Ranger.
-Some Rangers simply refer to it as “selection,” simply because it’s easier for others to digest and understand than the ambiguous “RASP.”
+Some, simply refer to it as “selection,” simply because it’s easier for others to digest and understand than the ambiguous “RASP.”
 It’s a rough eight weeks that follow Basic Training and Airborne School.
 The first half of RASP is focused solely on seeing just how tough the candidates are; it does not train many skills, it does not focus on developing you as an intelligent, tactically proficient Ranger — it breaks the group down and sees who’s still standing.
 The older version of RASP, known as the Ranger Indoctrination Program (RIP), was just this.
 This culminates in “Cole Range,” a few hellish days in the Georgia woods with RASP cadre.

-RASP 2 is a separate course for senior NCOs, Officers and Warrant Officers that I will not get into here.
+RASP 2 is a separate course for senior NCOs, Officers, and Warrant Officers that I will not get into here.
 Suffice to say, it is also a grueling selection process not meant for the faint of heart.

 There is some controversy regarding the Ranger Tab which you earn upon completion of Ranger School.
-Ranger School, despite the name, is not directly affiliated with the Ranger Regiment.
+Ranger School, despite the name, is not directly affiliated with the Regiment.
 While it may not be a perfect metaphor, think of it as going and getting your law degree and working at a law firm.
 You can work at the law firm (read: Ranger Regiment) without going to law school.
 There are plenty of jobs that need to be done that don’t require a law degree.
 Imagine a law firm that requires you to start this way, without going to a law school to begin.
 Then, when they think you’re ready, they send you to law school.
 It’s hard, it’s prestigious, but then you just come back to your law firm and continue to climb up the ladder.
 If someone went to law school, then went back to working at a gas station, it’s certainly an accomplishment, but they are not a working lawyer — they have the degree.

 Again, not a perfect metaphor, but you get the idea.
 The lifestyle of a Ranger-qualified soldier and a Ranger from the 75th Ranger Regiment is so wildly different, that many feel it is important to distinguish between the two.
-The standard, accepted description for someone passing Ranger School is “Ranger Qualified.”
+The standard and accepted description for someone passing Ranger School is “Ranger-qualified.”

 Want to be a Ranger?
 Pass RASP and get assigned to the 75th Ranger Regiment.
-That’s it, end of story.
+That’s it.
+End of story.
 Any stains on your record afterward, any terrible decisions you make or any extra accolades you gain — none of it changes that.